Acute Coronary Syndrome Workup

 Diagnostic sensitivity may be increased by performing right-sided leads (V4 R), posterior leads (V8, V9), and serial recordings.

-ECGs from 2 patients are shown below.
+ECGs from two patients are shown below.

 An important use of noninvasive imaging is to classify a patient has having NSTEMI or true STEMI.